 The Tigor is not perfect.
 It’s not very refined and isn’t very poised in the corners.
 Also, the Tigor isn’t an enthusiasts’ delight, no, far from it.
 However, the Tigor is easily the most attractive compact sedan we’ve ever seen.
 Also, it has a long list of features and offers a spacious cabin.
-Prices are yet to be revealed, but we are expecting a Rs.
-60,000-70,000 premium over the Tiago.
-At such a competitive price point, armed with qualities like a spacious cabin, a great infotainment system, frugal engines, and, of course, a great design, the Tigor makes tremendous sense.
+The Tigor is considerably cheaper to buy than every other compact sedan market.
+With such a competitive pricing, along with qualities like a spacious cabin, a great infotainment system, frugal engines, and, of course, a great design, the new Tata Tigor makes tremendous sense.

 Honestly, in a world full of ungainly sub-4 metre sedans, the Tigor comes as a breath of fresh air.
 The Tigor looks so good that we give it a big thumbs up on the basis of the looks alone!

 So, what do you say about our Tata Tigor Test Drive Review?
 Do share your views in the comments section below.
-Also, tell us, do you plan to have a test drive of the Tata Tigor?
+Test Drives of the Tata Tigor are available at all official Tata Motors passenger car dealership.
+Do share your views on this car once you’ve had a test drive.

 Tata Tigor Test Drive Review – Specifications